ernest-rudnicki/preact-neutralino-typescript-starter/README.md

 # Preact Neutralino TypeScript Starter
 A boilerplate starter for building lightweight desktop applications with Preact, Neutralino and TypeScript.
+The template uses SCSS and React Redux.

 ## Running the application in a development mode
 Firstly, clone or fork this repository and then run following commands.